Dew-Drops/Phishing-Detection-Project/README.md

 ## Installation
 All the required modules are written in google collab cell.
-We just need to execute the cell in order to install it.
+You just need to execute the cell in order to install it.
 Examples, to install requests module just execute below command.

 ```bash
   !pip install requests